plumber-sc/plumber-component-decorator/docs/_pages/attributes.md

 ### [EntityViewAttribute](#EntityViewAttribute)

-Add the `EntityVuewAttribute` to a class to indicate the class should be added as an entity view in the BizFx tools and set a user friendly view name.
+Add the `EntityViewAttribute` to a class to indicate the class should be added as an entity view in the BizFx tools and set a user friendly view name.

 | Parameter  | Description                                           |
 | ---------- | ----------------------------------------------------- |